 You can find all sorts of inspiration for creating convenience foods on a budget with Mandy Ehman’s ebook Easy.
 Homemade: Homemade Pantry Staples for the Busy Modern Family.

 Buy quick meal options on sale with coupons.
 Sometimes it feels like your day can change dramatically in the blink of an eye.
 You can be completely overwhelmed and have no meals in your freezer.
 Plan for those days, too, (because they will happen!) with some strategic grocery shopping.
 Buy a few frozen pizzas on sale with coupons to have in the freezer.
-Stock up on chicken strips when there is a good sale.
+Stock up on chicken strips and frozen meatballs when there is a good sale.
 Keep staples like pasta and soups on hand so that you can whip up a quick meal in just a few minutes.
 And if all else fails, you can always make breakfast for dinner.
 Scrambled eggs are quick and filling and pancakes are tasty.
 Check out our coupon resources for places you can find coupons to help you save on groceries.

 These strategies have helped us save our money and our sanity on busy nights.
 We’re no longer at the mercy of the drive-thru and our waistlines and wallets thank us.